-America's jurisdictions, in order that judicial authorities, professors, investigators and law students may draw knowledge and reflection from this source.
+The publication of the journal Jurisprudential Dialogue serves to provide an understanding of the developments in this field in an array of America's jurisdictions, in order that judicial authorities, professors, investigators and law students may draw knowledge and reflection from this source.
 Such diffusion may encourage new developments in other countries as well.
 The final objective is, clearly, to encourage the national integration of international human rights law and to strengthen and improve the "contemporaneous status of the human being" as a beneficiary of national and international norms that recognize these rights and liberties and assure their effective exercise.

-In the fifth edition of the journal, now in the hands of readers, ten judgments are provided -transcribed wholly or in part through an appropriate selection of paragraphs when it concerns extensive resolutions- that correspond to Colombia, Mexico, Honduras, Venezuela and Guatemala.
-The editors thank attorneys Yuria Saavedra Álvarez and Santiago Vázquez Camacho (Mexico), for the support they provided in the preparation of these materials.
+In the seventh edition of the journal, now in the hands of readers, twelve judgments are provided -transcribed wholly or in part through an appropriate selection of paragraphs when it concerns extensive resolutions- that correspond to Bolivia, Chile, Colombia, Costa Rica, Ecuador, Guatemala Mexico and Peru.
+The editors thank attorneys Yuria Saavedra Álvarez and Ana Belem García Chavarría (Mexico) for the support provided in the preparation of these materials.